jsguy/misojs/documentation/future_changes.md

 Immediate for next release:

-* Rename "adaptor" to "api", place it in /api.
+[done] * Rename "adaptor" to "api", place it in /api.

 [done] * Remove /client and /severs directories, and use an extension of "X.client.js" for non-server, (eg: for miso.util.js, to create a client replacement, add a file named: miso.util.client.js).
 Everything goes in /modules (this already works, I just need to refactor the code) - everything client will be in /public instead.

-* Use Create, Retrieve, Update, Delete, Query in the api examples instead of Find, Save, Remove - this removes the "magic" we're doing with the ID in the flatfile and mongoose adaptors - it needs to be un-opinionated, and it is better if the user handles this, instead of being forced to use "_id".
+[scrapped] * Use Create, Retrieve, Update, Delete, Query in the api examples instead of Find, Save, Remove - this removes the "magic" we're doing with the ID in the flatfile and mongoose adaptors - it needs to be un-opinionated, and it is better if the user handles this, instead of being forced to use "_id".
+Note: It's actually ok for the api to know about keys and ids, so this isn't required.

 Near future:

 * Add authentication capability (work on this is already underway)

 * Add permissions capability (work on this is already underway)

 * SQlite based api, so we support a real SQL database as well

 * Unit testing for the important bits (this is probably where the bulk of the work lies)

 After the above is done, we are feature complete, and need to concentrate on documentation to make sure it is clear how everything works.